-Management incorporates numerous assumptions into the simulation model, such as asset prepayment speeds, balance sheet growth and non-maturity deposits elasticity.
-The Bank's model assumes a 100 and 200 basis point parallel and instantaneous increase and decrease in interest rates.
-The most recent model estimates that, over a twenty-four month period, net interest income would decrease 25% if rates rise 100 basis points and would decrease 51% if rates rise 200 basis points.
-Over the same period, the model estimates net interest income would increase 25% if rates decline 100 basis points and would increase 49% if rates decline 200 basis points.
-The Bank's IRR exposure is outside of predefined limits.
-The increased level of IRR sensitivity derives from the current economic environment, in which a sharp increase in short-term interest rates have compressed the Bank's net interest margin, resulting in larger percentage changes relative to the base scenario.
+The Bank's model assumes a 100 and 200 basis point parallel and instantaneous increase and decrease in interest rates over the forward curve.
+The most recent non-static model estimates that, over a twenty-four month period, net interest income would decrease 16% if rates rise 100 basis points and would decrease 38% if rates rise 200 basis points.
+Over the same period, the model estimates net interest income would increase 12% if rates decline 100 basis points and would increase 23% if rates decline 200 basis points.
+The asymmetric profile of the IRR sensitivity to up and down interest rate shocks is primarily derived from the \$785.0 million in FHLB HLB-Option Advances that were outstanding at December 31, 2023.
+The Bank did not have any FHLB HLB-Option Advances outstanding at December 31, 2022.
+The level of IRR sensitivity reflects the funding mix shift towards shorter duration/more sensitive liabilities and loan prepayments significantly below historical levels.